What’s Happening at JK Black Oak

 Insect Surveys

 In the summer of 2023, the first three insect surveys were conducted at JK Black Oak.
-Of the 115 species recorded, 50 have have been identified to species.
-(You can see these observations in the JK Black Oak Wildlife Sanctuary project.)
-Surveys will begin again in 2024 with the expectation of finding many more insects.
+Of the 115 species recorded, 50 were identified to species.
+(You can see these observations in the JK Black Oak Wildlife Sanctuary project in iNaturalist.)
+Surveys continued in 2024 with the addition of night surveys.

 Nature Walks